-This document is protected by Copyright law and is the exclusive property of ASM Global Parent, Inc. Reproduction or distribution of thi this document without express written permission from ASM Global Parent, Inc. is strictly prohibited by law.
-This document and all oth the Venueshield program are the proprietary information of ASM Global Parent, Inc, and are being made available solely to employees on a confidential basis and in accordance with the confidentiality provisions of the Business Conduct Policy.
+This document is protected by Copyright law and is the exclusive property of ASM Global Parent, Inc. Peproduction or distribution of this or any part or this document without express written permission from ASM Global Parent, Inc. is strictly prohibited by law.
+This document and all other elements of the development of the Venueshield program are the proprietary information of ASM Global Parent, Inc., and are being made available solely to employees and designees on a confidential basis and in accordance with the confidentialistic processions of the Business Conduct Tobles.